 Metsähallitus marine team has just found a hidden underwater gem: Simo, Finland.
 We have been roaming the river estuary and the islands near the shore, the inland lagoons and the island flads, for two weeks now, and been astonished.

-Regardless of the method – scuba diving, wading, SUP-boarding, drone, video, rake or snorkeling – we stumble upon endangered species, fields of them.
-We find more species of water mosses than anywhere else, we find aquarium-like lagoons with hundreds of endangered individuals of water pygmyweed, Crassula aquatica, and dozens of other species we rarely see, and we find completely new populations of endangered Persicaria foliosa.
-If we have ever encountered an underwater species in the Northern Bothnian Bay, we are sure to see it here in Simo.
+Regardless of the method – scuba diving, wading, SUP-boarding, drone, video, rake or snorkeling – we stumbled upon endangered species, fields of them.
+We found more species of water mosses than anywhere else, we found aquarium-like lagoons with hundreds of endangered individuals of water pygmyweed, Crassula aquatica, and dozens of other species which we rarely see, and we found completely new populations of endangered Persicaria foliosa.
+If we have never encountered an underwater species in the Northern Bothnian Bay, we were sure to see it here in Simo.

 We spend an hour after hour at the microscope identifying species, and the samples keep piling up from new inventory places in Simo.
 We complain about the amount of samples, but at the same time are happy about the versatility of the underwater nature here in Simo.